 04 November to 05 April

 Monday-Sunday: 8pm-7am (please come to the day centre or phone to see if there are vacancies); Wednesday & Friday: 9am-2pm (St Augustine's Church); Monday-Friday: 12pm-3pm (Ace of Clubs); Monday-Thursday: 9am-11am (Vineyard Community Centre); Tuesday: 12:30pm-3pm (The Yard, Putney); Glass Door runs London’s largest emergency winter night shelter, providing men and women a safe, warm place to sleepfrom November to April.
 Individuals affected by homelessness also access advice, food, showers and laundry facilities year-round from drop-in day centres that work in partnership with the charity.
-CODES: AH, BS, CA, CL, ET, FF, IT, TS, AD, BA
+CODES: AH, BS, CA, CL, ET, FF, IT, TS, AD, CC

 Islington Centre for Refugees & Asylum Seekers